Minnesota church groups divided on Gov. Tim Walz's orders

 Roberta Moeschter of Lino Lakes disagrees.

-“Flouting the guidelines for houses of worship at this time is a power play, not a religious need,” said Moeschter.
+“Flouting the guidelines for houses of worship at this time is a power play, not a religious need,” she said.
 “People need to think beyond themselves to others who are at risk.”

 Others feel torn.